cunnie/writings/i_am_become_forever.md

-Max muttered a small thank you to the animals who sacrificed their skins so that he could rest in such a comfortable bed, and a comfortable bed it was — he hadn't remembered a bad so comfortable.
+Max muttered a small thank you to the animals who sacrificed their skins so that he could rest in such a comfortable bed, and a comfortable bed it was — he hadn't remembered a bed so comfortable.
 His last thought was that he'd close his eyes for a second while he gathered his strength.

 When he woke up the sun was streaming through the windows.
 "Did I fall asleep?"